LightForm-group/matflow-user-documentation/advanced_workflows.md

 # Resources
-Requesting resources can be done for the whole workflow like this at the top level
+Requesting resources can be done using a `resources` block, either for the whole workflow at the top level,
 ```
 resources:
 any: